Job Descriptions, the good, bad and the ugly

 I have a hard time imagining a situation where a manager would exclaim:

 “Johnny can add two-digit numbers, check the job description on file, we may need to give him a raise!”

 In my opinion, the bullet points I listed at the beginning of the post are a little too specific.
 I think Nike got it right with the following and I wish I could use this as the first bullet for our job descriptions:

 Another version could read something like this:

 With the HR job description I mentioned earlier, I was handed a job description filled with minutia and bullets points, most of which I thought should be ripped out of the document.
 All total, there were 5 bullets under the Benefits section including these condensed snippets:

 - Maintains and controls under lock and key, all confidential employee benefit files.

-- Assists employees about benefits during decision-making process.
+- Assists employees with benefits during the decision-making process.

 OMG!
 Really?
 There were also sections with minutia listed under the categories of Strategic HR, Recruiting, Employee Relations, etc. . . .
 Ok, you get the point.
 I won’t bore you anymore.

-Yes, it might be easier to fire an employee when we have a checklist of details we can compare behavior to.
+Yes, it might be easier to fire an employee when we have a checklist of details we can compare behavior too.
 “Check the job description.
 Johnny is doing X, but he isn’t doing Y or Z. We can let him go.”

 I believe that this managerial mentality will result in a defensive employee mentality.
 A typical response may be: “Hey, you wanted me to add 2 digit numbers, you didn’t say anything about subtracting two digit numbers.
 That isn’t part of my job description.”
 The guy with this answer is killing the company culture.

 I get that this may not be right for every company.
 I also get that we need to train up on skill sets specific to the company or the industry.
-What I want to avoid with job descriptions is getting to specific and describe what should be “a given” for any individual position.
+What I want to avoid with job descriptions is getting too specific and describe what should be “a given” for any individual position.